BugBuster1701/contao-xing-bundle/INSTALLATION_EN.md

 ## Installation via command line

-Installation in a Composer-based Contao 5.2+ Managed-Edition:
+Installation in a Composer-based Contao 5.3+ Managed-Edition:

 * `composer require "bugbuster/contao-xing-bundle"`
 * `php bin/console contao:migrate`

+(for Contao 5.6+ use "... contao-xing-bundle:^2.0")

+(for Contao 5.4+ use "... contao-xing-bundle:^1.4")

 (for Contao 5.3 use "... contao-xing-bundle:^1.3")